minghsu/usim_modifier_v3/README.md

 The 'usim midifier v3.0' is for modify your 'TEST USIM' card, you can modify the content of USIM card with PC/SC card reader on multi-platform (Windows/MAC/Linux).

-Hope this tool can hlep you easy to prepare specific TEST USIM card for test.
+You can use this tool to do:
+- Modify iccid/imsi/mccmnc/gid/spn for specific test
+- Update msisdn to easy identify the USIM (Ex: Chunwau Telecom, FET NET, etc)
+- Implement new plugin for your specific test (Such as 'Orange' plugin, you can easy configure 'TEST USIM' for Orange test case)

 # Requirement Packages